linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 The loop has ended.
 {{< /output >}}

-Every Python dictionary has a built-in method named `.values`.
+Every Python Dictionary has a built-in method named `.values`.
 To use the `.values` method, append an empty arguments list `()`.
-This function supplies a *view object* containing all the values from the dictionary without the corresponding keys.
-This method is useful when a program does not require the keys, only the dictionary values.
-Although a view object is not actually a list, a `for` loop can process it in the same way.
+This function supplies a *view object* containing all the values from the Dictionary without the corresponding keys.
+This method is useful when a program does not require the keys, only the Dictionary values.
+Although a view object is not actually a List, a `for` loop can process it in the same way.
 The `for` loop iterates through the view, supplying the next value in the view each time the loop runs.

 {{< note >}}
-A view object is dynamic, because it changes when the underlying object changes.
-However, it is possible to cast a view object into a non-dynamic list.
+A view object is dynamic because it changes when the underlying object changes.
+However, it is possible to cast a view object into a non-dynamic List.
 {{< /note >}}

-The following example loops through the dictionary values.
+The following example loops through the Dictionary values.
 The loop retrieves each subsequent item in `citystates.values()`.
 It then prints the value, which is the name of the state.
 The key is never retrieved or used, and the indexing operator is not required.
-In this case, the loop iterates through a view object of the dictionary values, not the dictionary itself.
+In this case, the loop iterates through a view object of the Dictionary values, not the Dictionary itself.

 {{< file "loop2_dict.py" python >}}
 citystates = {'Chicago' : 'Illinois', 'Detroit' : 'Michigan', 'New York' : 'New York', 'Miami' : 'Florida'}